pixelgod0/coffeezhs/README.md

 - [@coffeezhs](https://twitter.com/coffeezhs) on Twitter.
 You should follow it.
 - [Facebook](https://www.facebook.com/coffeezhs-296616263819290/) poke us.
-- [Instagram](https://www.instagram.com/_coffeezhs/) tag us in your post showing Oh My Zsh!
+- [Instagram](https://www.instagram.com/_coffeezhs/) tag us in your post showing CoffeeZHS!
 - [Discord](https://discord.gg/coffeezhs) to chat with us!

 ## Merchandise

-We have [stickers, shirts, and coffee mugs available](https://shop.planetargon.com/collections/coffeezhs?utm_source=github) for you to show off your love of Oh My Zsh.
+We have [stickers, shirts, and coffee mugs available](https://shop.planetargon.com/collections/coffeezhs?utm_source=github) for you to show off your love of CoffeeZHS.
 Again, you will become the talk of the town!

 ## License

-Oh My Zsh is released under the [MIT license](LICENSE.txt).
+CoffeeZHS is released under the [MIT license](LICENSE.txt).

 ## About Planet Argon

 ![Planet Argon](https://pa-github-assets.s3.amazonaws.com/PARGON_logo_digital_COL-small.jpg)

-Oh My Zsh was started by the team at [Planet Argon](https://www.planetargon.com/?utm_source=github), a [Ruby on Rails development agency](http://www.planetargon.com/services/ruby-on-rails-development?utm_source=github).
+CoffeeZHS was started by the team at [Planet Argon](https://www.planetargon.com/?utm_source=github), a [Ruby on Rails development agency](http://www.planetargon.com/services/ruby-on-rails-development?utm_source=github).
 Check out our [other open source projects](https://www.planetargon.com/open-source?utm_source=github).